ricea/encoding-streams/stream-explainer.md

 ```

 There are a number of different approaches possible: see https://streams.spec.whatwg.org/demos/ for
-examples of streaming structured data or html into a page.
+examples of streaming structured data or HTML into a page.

 ## Detailed design discussion